 This means you will have to avoid starchy vegetables and grains like corn, bread, cereals, pasta, rice, cookies and other baked goods.
 You will also have to keep away from fruits and their juices.

 Looking at the science behind this diet, our common sense will tell us that this diet plan is safe.
 That science will certainly recommend this diet for quick fat loss.
 Regardless, merely because it is backed up by science does not mean it is safe to implement without professional advice.

 Experts state that the keto diet is safe to implement as a lifestyle change as long as it’s for a short duration.
 Preferably, these experts recommend following this diet plan for less than 2 or 3 weeks.
 If you surpass this limit, let it only extend between 6 and 12 months (5).

 In such a case, close medical supervision is paramount.
-You also need professional guidance while transitioning from the keto diet to the standard diet.
+You also need professional guidance while transitioning from a standard diet to a keto diet and vice-versa.
 Likewise, the keto diet is also safe if it is followed by people with a doctor’s go-ahead.

-People with several health conditions are not allowed to follow the keto diet.
+People with several health conditions should not follow the keto diet.
 These include people with conditions such as (2):

 - Thyroid conditions

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!